§ 151.003 DEFINITIONS.

 CONTINUING CARE RETIREMENT COMMUNITY (CCRC).
 A building, establishment, campus, complex, or distinct part thereof, housing six or more persons, on a 24 hour basis, that provides a variety of living arrangements and services to meet the needs of people who have different levels of physical ability and health as a result of age, mental disability, or other reasons.
 A CCRC shall integrate at least two of the following senior housing components: Independent Living Senior Housing Complex, Assisted Living/Home for Seniors, and/or Nursing Home, into a development.
 The CCRC is intended to accommodate a variety of lifestyle needs and preferences to care for the changing needs of residents as they age.

-CONVENIENCE STORE or SERVICE STATION.
+CONVENIENCE STORE/SERVICE STATION.
 A retail establishment offering items of everyday consumption such as those offered by food stores and eating places, in which convenience and habit play a more important role in the buying decision than price alone.
+Gasoline pumps may be allowed as accessories to the primary retail use.

 CONVENTIONAL AREA.
 Portions of the town that are appropriate for, or characterized by, development that is typically segregated by use, two stories or less in height, primarily or exclusively automobile-oriented, has parking between the building and the street, and served primarily by curvilinear streets as described in the Collierville Design Guidelines.